node-organic/node-organic/docs/README.md

    * invoke `done` ONCE.
 Reactions are usually grouped in chains, failure to invoke done will send the whole chain in blocked state.
    * invoke `done` either with `error` or `false, data`.
-   * not throw an exception.
+   * not to throw an exception.

 A simple example reaction will look like this: